ashhar-rahman/Code_Alpha/README.md

 # Code_Alpha

  Code Alpha Internship program.
-OASIS INFOBYTE offers a variety of website design and development services.
+Offers a variety of website design and development services.
 Got the chance for 1 month intern of Web development and design.